-Would you like to hop off the streetcar and travel by kayak for a paddle in the new river?
+Would you like to hop off the streetcar and travel by kayak?
 How about losing yourself in a wooded ski trail on your lunch break?
-Maybe you’d like to help plan for new homes and businesses on a new downtown island?
+Maybe you’d like to visit a new island, within view of Toronto’s existing Islands?

 This will all be possible after 2024.